BlackWyvern/HeroBuilder/README.md

 find her herocreator at   https://aesica.net/co/beta/herocreator.htm

-Updated spec information comes from Behemoth King's Powerhouse project
+Updated spec information AND the ability to import balaknightfang build links comes from Behemoth King's Powerhouse project

 you can find it here    https://woof-wolf.github.io/powerhouse/index.html